Ocean Diamond

-DIAMOND XI was a cruise ship renamed in 2024, previously operated by Quark Expeditions as Ocean Diamond.
+Diamond XI was a cruise ship renamed in 2024, previously operated by Quark Expeditions as Ocean Diamond.
 She was previously named Song of Flower, Explorer Starship and Le Diamant.

 In late 2011, Compagnie du Ponant sold the ship to investors who transferred the ship to Quark Expeditions.
 Quark has operated the ship as the Ocean Diamond since November 2012.
-In August of 2024, the Diamond XI was seen beached in aliaga Turkey, for scrap.
+In August 2024, the Diamond XI was seen beached in Aliağa, Turkey for scrap.

 Expert in Residence program

 Ocean Diamond had an Expert in Residence program, which enabled scientists, polar researchers, historians and other experts to undertake field work from the ship.
 The experts included Jonathan Shackleton, Falcon Scott, and Sue Flood.
 Passengers were able to assist the experts in their work.